US STOCKS-Futures steady, trading thin before Bernanke speech

 the contract.
 Dow Jones industrial average futures fell 7

-The S&P 500 has been pinned in a fairly tight range over the
+* The S&P 500 has been pinned in a fairly tight range over

-as a resistance point.
-The index has been unable to muster a
+acted as a resistance point.
+The index has been unable to muster

 is due to be released by the U.S. Commerce Department at 8:30